history-lab/archiving-digital-records/2024/02-pdf-motivation.md

 * 60% of non-image Outlook attachments are PDFs
 * Cloud storage providers
     * PDF is the most popular format
-    * Many cases, PDF > 50% of files stored
+    * In many cases, PDF > 50% of files stored
     * 18 billion PDF documents in DropBox
     * 73 million new PDF documents each day in Google Drive and Mail
 * 1/3 of PDFs are scanned documents!